chbh-opensource/mri-on-bear-edu/docs/workshop5/first-level-analysis.md

  <img src="../../assets/images/workshop5/first-level/feat_directory.png" alt="FEAT Directory" width="600" height="300">
 </p>

 Watch the webpage for progress.
-Refresh the page to update and click the links (Tabs near the top of the page) to see the results when available (the 'STILL RUNNING' message will disappear).
+Refresh the page to update and click the links (the tabs near the top of the page) to see the results when available (the 'STILL RUNNING' message will disappear when the analysis has finished).

 <p align="center">
 <img src="../../assets/images/workshop5/first-level/feat_progress.png" alt="FEAT Progress" width="1000" height="300">